Skip to main content

 Common Peptide Protocols for Sleep Support

-Protocols for growth hormone are highly individualized, taking into account a person’s age, health status, and specific goals.
+Protocols for growth hormone peptide therapy are highly individualized, taking into account a person’s age, health status, and specific goals.
 Administration is typically via subcutaneous injection, often performed nightly before bed to align with the body’s natural nocturnal growth hormone release.

 • Sermorelin ∞ Often prescribed at doses ranging from 0.2mg to 0.5mg nightly.
 This peptide is a GHRH analog, stimulating the pituitary gland to release growth hormone.
 Its relatively short half-life means it works quickly and is cleared from the system efficiently.